thongtech/go-legacy-win7/README.md

 # The Go Programming Language

-**go-legacy-win7** is a fork of the Go programming language that maintains support for Windows 7 and Windows Server 2008 R2, and allows for deprecated `go get` behaviour.
+**go-legacy-win7** is a fork of the Go programming language that maintains support for Windows 7, 8, 8.1, Server 2008 R2, Server 2012, and Server 2012 R2, and restores the deprecated `go get` behaviour.
 This project aims to provide a stable Go environment for users who need to support legacy Windows systems or prefer the traditional Go workflow.

 ![Gopher image](https://golang.org/doc/gopher/fiveyears.jpg)
 _Gopher image by [Renee French][rf], licensed under [Creative Commons 4.0 Attribution licence][cc4-by]._

 ## Differences from Upstream Go

-1. **Windows 7 and Windows Server 2008 R2 Support**
+1. **Windows 7/8/8.1 and Legacy Server Support**
-   While the official Go project dropped support for Windows 7 and Windows Server 2008 R2 in Go 1.21, this fork maintains compatibility with these legacy Windows systems.
+   While the official Go project dropped support for Windows 7, 8, 8.1, Server 2008 R2, Server 2012, and Server 2012 R2 in Go 1.21, this fork maintains compatibility with all these legacy Windows systems.

    Tested on Windows 7 RTM (build 7600) — no updates required — through Windows 11 25H2